CDCgov/trusted-intermediary/adr/007-software-bill-of-materials.md

 ## Context

 An SBOM (a Software Bill of Materials) is a machine-readable inventory document (that will be generated with each release build) that captures all the software components and dependencies, info on those components, and hierarchical relationships.
-- CycloneDX plugin for gradle can be automated for use with existing CI/CD pipeline
-- CycloneDX can work with [Anchore/Syft](https://github.com/anchore/syft#supported-ecosystems) for format conversion
-- CycloneDX can work with [Anchore/Grype](https://github.com/anchore/grype#recommended) for vulnerability scanning
-- CycloneDX is an accepted standard for the industry

 ## Impact